 dLife Nutritional Guidelines and Recipe Finder Details and Disclaimers

-dLife's philosophy is that the healthiest way to eat is the same whether you have diabetes or not.
-That is, the majority of people are best off consuming a diet consisting primarily of nutrient-dense, whole foods that are low in glycemic impact (low carb and/or low glycemic).
-We do not promote a diet that is low in total fat, saturated fat, or cholesterol, because there is insufficient evidence to support those recommendations, either for cardiovascular disease prevention or weight management.
-We do, however, find strong evidence to support carbohydrate control for blood sugar management and overall heath and promote a whole foods diet that's low in carbohydrate and high in natural fats.
+Based on current scientific evidence, dLife supports a nutrition plan that should be individualized based on nutritional needs and food preferences. dLife believes that the healthiest way to eat is the same whether you have diabetes or not.
+That is, the majority of people are best consuming a diet consisting primarily of nutrient-dense, whole foods that are low in glycemic impact. promote a diet that includes healthy fats such as olive oil, nuts and avocados, and a diet void of transfats.
+We monitor saturated fat and cholesterol.
+We do, however, find strong evidence to support carbohydrate control for blood sugar management and overall heath and promote a whole foods diet that's high in fiber.
 (For a list of scientific references, send a request to editorial@dLife.com.)

 Please note: dLife also recognizes the individual nature of diabetes, blood sugar patterns, and treatment needs.
-Every patient should consult with a registered dietitian who is also a certified diabetes educator along with their diabetes care team, to find the carbohydrate intake level and diet composition that works for him or her.
+When possible, patients should consult with a registered dietitian who is also a certified diabetes educator along with their diabetes care team, to find the carbohydrate intake level and diet composition that works for him or her.

 An Important Note on Fiber